 - Health Insurance Issuers: Coverage offered in the individual and group markets.

 This prohibition is absolute.
-Plans cannot impose a waiting period, deny coverage, or charge higher premiums based on an individual's health status, medical history, or pre-existing condition.
-This is a cornerstone of the ACA's consumer protections and is a key differentiator from the historical model.
+Plans can't impose a waiting period, deny coverage, or charge higher premiums based on health status, medical history, or pre-existing conditions.
+That's a core ACA protection—and a huge shift from the old model.

 Important Distinctions: Waiting Periods vs. Eligibility Waiting Periods

-While pre-existing condition exclusions are gone, employers can still impose an eligibility waiting period before an employee can enroll in the health plan.
-The ACA regulates this as well:
+Pre-existing condition exclusions are gone.
+But employers can still impose an eligibility waiting period—a delay before an employee can enroll.
+The ACA regulates this too:

 - The maximum allowed eligibility waiting period is 90 calendar days.